 This paper heart craft is a simple Valentine's Day activity that gets kids to stretch their fine motor and craft skills.
-Prepare your kindergartener for Valentine's Day with this sweet craft that's all about the heart!
+Prepare your kindergartener for Valentine's Day with this sweet paper heart craft that's all about heart!
 He'll get in some practical sewing lessons as he works to create this adorable paper heart craft.
 Make a paper heart craft with your child this February.

 What You Need: